| Sneak Peeks

 dangling, half covered in mud.
 His breath came in gasps.

 "Let's give you a ride on the captain's mount, huh?"
-They pulled him to his feet, threw a rope over a
+They pulled him to his feet, threw a rope

 low-hanging limb.
 "Get on the horse," the captain commanded.

 The black man was no longer afraid, only sad.
-He thought of making love to his wife, of holding his
+He thought of making love to his wife, of holding

 baby child, of the embrace of his mother when he was a small plantation boy.
-He thought of sun and springtime
+He thought of sun and

 and honeycomb as he slid his foot in the stirrup, mounted the animal.
 He held his chin high and fully

 received the hastily tied noose, one wrapped a couple of times around a slip knot.
-The horse whickered; the
+The horse whickered;

 sound comforted him.
 He whispered a Sweet Jesus prayer and felt the horse move under him.

 They thought the black Union footsoldier was dead when they pulled him down.
-Truth is, he was probably
+Truth is, he was

 close.
 But he moaned, so they brutalized him and desecrated his body like savages.

 Then they began to dig graves for the fallen Confederates.
-But they let the Union soldiers lay out in
+But they let the Union soldiers lay

 the sun, and it shown down like justice, and a lone crow watched from the branches of the oak.
 The